pathakravi/angular2020/README.md

 ng serve ( To run : runs on localhost:4200)
 (or ng seve --open) - To open in deafult browser automatically (or ng seve -o)

+6. IDE
+Webstorm (Paid)
+Visual Studio code (Free)

+7. package.json
+dependencies - lists the thid party packages with versions to buid & run application correctly. devDependencies - only required for development. e2e - for end to end testing node_modules - where all dependencies gets installed.

+8. Fiest page to load is : index.html
+and index.html load the app-root component.

+9. ngModel - Directives
+To make typescript understand Forms , we import it from FormsModule of @angular/forms and add in imports of of @Ngmodule decorator.